Kansas Meteorite Museum - Haviland, Kansas

 The Kansas Meteorite Museum is located within the region where the Brenham Meteorite is found, midway between Haviland and Greensburg, Kansas.
 The museum and gift shop occupy just one modest room, but when the owner, Don Stimpson started showing me exhibits and demonstrations, 90 minutes were gone before I knew it.

 The museum includes a gift shop where a number of items are available, but the coolest items for sale are fragments of the Brenham Meteorite.
-They range from tiny fragments sold at 4/dollar, up to larger polished fragments that could even be jewelry.
+They range from tiny fragments sold at 4/dollar, up to larger polished fragments that could be made into jewelry.

 The Kansas Meteorite Museum is a little known attraction that will thoroughly interest those who are interested in space or geology.
 Don and his wife, Dr. Sheila Knepper, can even arrange meteorite hunting expeditions.